zhwa/mlir-example/book/Chapter-11-Attention.md

 }
 ```

 Pure functional operations, tensor types throughout, no explicit allocations.
-This high-level tensor-based IR is ready for lowering and bufferization.
+This high-level IR is ready for lowering and bufferization.

 **Stage 2: Lowering to Linalg and Bufferization**.
 The compiler applies passes from Section 11.3, followed by a critical three-pass bufferization pipeline: